TheCakeIsNaOH/choco-remixer/README.md

   - Async/Parallelize file searching, copying, packing, possibly downloading
   - Drop dependency on `choco`, possibly requires chocolatey to update the nuget.exe version as current version does not extract files added to zip after pack.
+	- Move to `chocolatey.lib` instead?
+	- Figure out why does not extract files
+	- Alternate push? `chocolatey.lib`?
+Nexus API, will reduce compatibility?
+Dotnet?
   - Ability to bump version of nupkg
   - Extract files individually rather then extracting all and removing excess, difficult because of packages like virtualbox that have files in root dir
-  - Add option to trust names
+  - Add option to trust names of nupkg's in searching